drutopia/drutopia/README.md

-The Drutopia distribution will be the flagship libre software product of the [Drutopia](http://drutopia.org/) initiative.
+The Drutopia distribution is the flagship libre software product of the [Drutopia](http://drutopia.org/) initiative.

 # Contributing